Timeline of women's suffrage in the United States: 1870s

-1873: The trial of Susan B. Anthony is held.
+for failure to pay, which prevented her from appealing.

 She is denied a trial by jury and loses her case.
 She never pays the $100 fine for voting.

 1873: There is a suffrage demonstration at the Centennial of the Boston Tea Party.

 1875: In the case of Minor v.
 Happersett, the Supreme Court rules that the Fourteenth Amendment to the U.S. Constitution does not grant women the right to vote.

 1874: There is a referendum in Michigan on women's suffrage, but women's suffrage loses.

 1875: Women in Michigan and Minnesota win the right to vote in school elections.

 1878: A federal amendment to grant women the right to vote is introduced for the first time by Senator Aaron A. Sargent of California.
 Though initially unsuccessful, the amendment would eventually become the 19th Amendment.

 1880s

 1880: New York state grants school suffrage to women.

 1882: The U.S. House and Senate both appoint committees on women's suffrage, which both report favorably.

 1883: Women in the Washington territory are granted full voting rights.

 1884: The U.S. House of Representatives debates women's suffrage.

 1886: The suffrage amendment is defeated two to one in the U.S. Senate.

 1887: The Edmunds–Tucker Act takes the vote away from women in Utah in order to suppress the Mormon vote in the Utah territory.

 1887: The Supreme Court strikes down the law that enfranchised women in the Washington territory.

 1887: In Kansas, women win the right to vote in municipal elections.

 1887: Rhode Island becomes the first eastern state to vote on a women's suffrage referendum, but it does not pass.

 1888–1889: Wyoming had already granted women voting and suffrage since 1869–70; now they insist that they maintain suffrage if Wyoming joins the Union.